amit-bohra/Realtime-Color-Changing-Any-Region-Of-Interest-Using-Opencv-and-Python/README.md

 # Realtime-Color-Changing-Any-Region-Of-Interest-Using-Opencv-and-Python
 This is Python based Realtime Color Changing Application using OpenCV and HSV colorspaces for better and natural color visualization.
+You will require Numpy and OpenCV. run ".py" file.